wetransform/hc-documentation/docs/setup-hc/edit-metadata-config/2015-02-10-theme-edit-metadata.md

 <img src={require("/images/help/en/metadata1.png").default} alt="" title="The metadata editor" className="img-responsive img-inline-help"/>
 1. The «Dataset name pattern» field allows you to define an autofill rule for the dataset name.
 Autofill rules enable the automatic generation of metadata through the use of variables.
 To create an autofill rule, click in the «Dataset name pattern» field.
 The Autofill assistant appears in the top right corner.
 Click on a value in the Autofill assistant to insert the autofill rule.
 For example, you may want to automatically assign the value in a dataset attribute as the dataset name.
 In the Autofill Assistant, navigate to File Analysis, and next, to Attribute Values.
 Select the attribute that contains the dataset name in your dataset.
 During dataset creation, the dataset name is automatically populated by the value in the dataset.
 1. Select the metadata source in the dropdown menu.
 Available options include:
-      * Use metadata editor- Select this option to let hale connect generate the metadata.
-To define how hale connect should generate the metadata, the system provides a special-purpose text editor.
+      * Use metadata editor- Select this option to let hale»connect generate the metadata.
+To define how hale»connect should generate the metadata, the system provides a special-purpose text editor.
 The default metadata configuration displays INSPIRE compliant metadata elements.
       When you choose to use the metadata editor, hale»connect generates dataset and service metadata based on the user-supplied input.
 For some fields, such as *Keywords*, hale»connect automatically applies the values entered for dataset metadata to the service metadata.
 If you want to use different *Keywords* in your service metadata, enter the values in the text field provided.
       <img src={require("/images/help/en/generate_metadata.PNG").default} alt="" title="Generate metadata using hale»connect" className="img-responsive img-inline-help"/>
       * Republish existing metadata- Select this option to upload your existing metadata file during data set creation.
 Please note that the elements gml:TimePeriod and gmd:MD_RestrictionCode are currently not supported in existing metadata.